santiagosnchez/poly-div_sfs/README.md

 # poly-div_sfs.pl
 Estimates polymorphism and divergence parameters from FASTA alignments

 This Perl script can estimate polymorphism and divergence summary statistics from a fasta alignment.
 It will separate synonymous and nonsynonymous sites if the alignment is for coding sequences.
 You can control for reading frames with the -r argument, and provide one or multiple outgroups with the -o argument.
 In sites with more than two alleles, the two most frequent ones are considered, while the least frequent one is ignored.
 All estimates are based on site frequency spectra (SFS).
-For an example see Zeng et al. (2006) and Campos et al. (2012).
+For an example see Ronen et al. (2013) and Campos et al. (2014).
 It will also print SFS for all, synonymous, and nonsynonymous sites if the -S 1/s/n argument is given.
 If an outgroup is provided the SFS will be unfolded.
 The most recent version also outputs estimates for 4-fold sites, and calculates the codon adaptation index (CAI).

+# Installation

 Start by downloading the script: